 An AP with dot11TWTOptionActivated equal to true shall transmit a TWT element to a STA with which it is associated and from which it received a frame containing a TWT element that contained a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
 The transmitted TWT element shall be included in the frame that is the appropriate response frame to the received frame.
 The AP shall include a value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT in the TWT Command field of the response and shall set the TWT Request field to 0.
 If the AP response’s TWT Command field includes anything other than Accept TWT or Reject TWT, the STA should send a new request for a TWT value by sending another frame that contains a TWT element, modifying the parameters of the request to indicate, for example,(#3546) an acceptance of a proposed alternate TWT or dictated TWT value.
-If the STA receives a TWT response to a TWT request with the TWT Command value of Accept TWT, then the STA has successfully completed a TWT setup with that STA for the TWT Flow Identifier indicated in the TWT response and the STA becomes a TWT STA and the STA may sleep until the TSF matches the next TWT value of the STA, provided that the STA has indicated that it is in a power save mode and no other condition requires the STA to remain awake.
-The AP becomes a TWT peer STA of the TWT STA.
+If the STA receives a TWT response to a TWT request with the TWT Command value of Accept TWT, then the STA has successfully completed a TWT setup with that STA for the TWT Flow Identifier indicated in the TWT response and the STA becomes a TWT requesting STA and the STA may enter the doze stateuntil the TSF matches the next TWT value of the STA, provided that the STA has indicated that it is in a power save mode and no other condition requires the STA to remain awake.
+The AP becomes a TWT responding STA of the TWT requesting STA.
 The receipt of a TWT command value of Suggest TWT implies that the STA sending the command will consider accepting a proposed TWT that differs from the value found in the TWT field of the element.
 The receipt of a TWT command value of Demand TWT implies that the STA sending the command will not consider accepting a proposed TWT that differs from the value found in the TWT field of the element.
 The receipt of a TWT command value of Alternate TWT implies that the STA sending the command will consider accepting a proposed TWT that differs from the value found in the TWT field of the element.
 The receipt of a TWT command value of Dictate TWT implies that the STA sending the command will not consider accepting a proposed TWT that differs from the value found in the TWT field of the element.

-The MAC addresses of the TWT STA and the TWT peer STA and the TWT Flow Identifier indicated in the TWT Response of a successful TWT setup between those two STAs uniquely identifies a TWT agreement.
-A MAC variable Adjusted Minimum TWT Wake Duration is defined for each TWT of each TWT agreement and has a value equal to Nominal Minimum TWT Wake Duration minus the elapsed time from the start of the TWT SP, where the start of the TWT SP is determined after any necessary TSF adjustment. (#3349)
+The MAC addresses of the TWT requesting STA and the TWT responding STA and the TWT Flow Identifier indicated in the TWT Response of a successful TWT setup between those two STAs uniquely identifies a TWT agreement.
+A MAC variable AdjustedMinimumTWTWakeDuration is defined for each TWT of each TWT agreement and has a value equal to Nominal Minimum TWT Wake Duration minus the elapsed time from the scheduled start of the TWT SP to the actual start of the TWT SP, where the scheduled and actual start times of the TWT SP are determined after any necessary TSF adjustment.
+Because the value of the AdjustedMinimumTWTWakeDuration depends on the actual TWT SP start time, it is computed for each TWT SP once the TWT SP begins. (#3349)

 The TWT Wake Interval of a TWT agreement is the value calculated as shown in 8.4.2.170j (TWT element) from the TWT Wake Interval Mantissa(#Ed) and TWT Wake Interval Exponent of the TWT response that successfully completed the TWT agreement.